mbrewerton/rl-local-time/README.md

-# Example
+# RL Local Time
-An example greeter plugin
+A simple plugin to display the local time in an overlay.